nickvane/Magento-RestApi/README.markdown

 ### Features

 * Can be used in multiple threads
-* Should be able to be used in monotouch/monodroid (not provided yet)
 * Keeps track of changed properties so only changed values are updated
 * If oauth token is rejected after some time, the client re-authenticates and executes the failed request again.